yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 - **Input types and their descriptions**
 - **Output type**

-Rather than using a regular Python function, a tool should be implemented as a class.
-Essentially, it wraps a function with metadata that helps the LLM understand how to use it effectively.
+For complex tools, we can implement a class instead of a Python function.
+The class wraps the function with metadata that helps the LLM understand how to use it effectively.

 Below, you can see an animation illustrating how a tool call is managed: